anonyland/anonymousland/_items/Guide.md

 <br>

 [PortaPow USB Data Blocker](https://www.amazon.com/PortaPow-3rd-Gen-Data-Blocker/dp/B00QRRZ2QM/) - The gold standard of USB data blocking.
-This is a USB-A connector withqubesqubes a built-in "SmartChip" designed to increase charging speeds.
+This is a USB-A connector with a built-in "SmartChip" designed to increase charging speeds.

 <br>